gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~`plugins { id "«non core plugin»" }` produces suitable 'not found' type error message~~
 - ~~Using project.apply() to apply a plugin that was already applied using the plugins {} mechanism works (i.e. has no effect)~~

+### Open issues

+- When applied using fully qualified id, a core plugin is visible in `project.plugins` container with the non-qualified id:

+    plugins { id 'org.gradle.java' }
+    plugins.getById('java')  // this works
+    plugins.getById('org.gradle.java')  // this fails

+- Cannot use qualified id with `project.apply()`:

+    apply plugin: 'org.gradle.java' // this fails with unknown plugin failure

+- Should add a test case that applying a plugin by qualified and non-qualified id works ok.
+- Should be able to use either qualified and non-qualified ids with plugins.getById() regardless of which id was used, or always use the qualified id and deprecate using the non-qualified id.
+- Should move the duplicate plugin handling out of `DefaultScriptPluginFactory`.
+Could go into `PluginRequestApplicator` or `PluginDependenciesService`.
+- Should remove the no-op plugin handling from `DefaultScriptPluginFactory` as it should be handled by `NoopPluginResolver`.
+Alternatively, remove the special case 'no-op' plugin and use the plugin repo fixture instead.

 ## ~~Story: User uses declarative plugin “from” `plugins.gradle.org` of static version, with no plugin dependencies, with no exported classes~~

 > This story doesn't strictly deal with the milestone goal, but is included in this milestone for historical reasons.